-- Smell: The musty, dank smell of wet birdseed makes a feeding station less pleasant, and while birds are not likely to be as bothered by odors, birders will not appreciate the stench.
-Strong smells will also attract predators and feeder pests such as mice, rats, raccoons and bears, which can lead to feeder damage and other problems.
+The musty, dank smell of wet birdseed makes a feeding station less pleasant, and while birds are not likely to be as bothered by odors, birders will not appreciate the stench.
+Strong smells will also attract predators and feeder pests such as mice, rats, raccoons, and bears, which can lead to feeder damage and other problems.

-- Stickiness: Wet seed, particularly oily seeds such as black oil sunflower seeds, hulled sunflower seed and Nyjer, clumps.
+Wet seed, particularly oily seeds, such as black oil sunflower seeds, hulled sunflower seed, and Nyjer, clumps.
 Large clumps can clog feeding ports so birds are not able to access seed as readily.
 Wet seed can also cause oily stains, making the feeding station less aesthetically pleasing.

-- Sprouting: When birdseed gets wet, the seeds may begin germinating and sprouting.
+When birdseed gets wet, the seeds may begin germinating and sprouting.
 Birds will not eat sprouted seed, so the seed not only goes to waste, but it may be tossed from the feeder where it will sprout in the lawn.
-This causes unsightly growths and disrupts the flowerbeds, turf and gardens where bird feeders are hung.
+This causes unsightly growths and disrupts the flowerbeds, turf, and gardens where bird feeders are hung.

 Feeders to Keep Seed Dry

-- Mesh: Mesh construction promotes air circulation so dampness evaporates quickly, before seed spoils.
+Mesh construction promotes air circulation so water evaporates quickly before the seed spoils.
 Mesh trays or sides under a solid roof can be ideal, but be sure they are well sheltered so water cannot get in through the mesh.